bigchaindb/bigchaindb/docs/server/source/production-deployment-template/workflow.rst

 ☐ Ask the managing organization for the FQDN used to serve the BigchainDB APIs and for a copy of the associated SSL/TLS certificate.
+Also, ask for the user name to use for authenticating to MongoDB.

 ☐ If the cluster uses 3scale for API authentication, monitoring and billing,